13, December, 2017 Positive leadership is needed to improve healthcare safety

-Professor Stewart is a professor at the School of Pharmacy and Life Sciences.
+Professor Stewart is a professor and practice research lead at the School of Pharmacy and Life Sciences.
 His research focus is in the area of pharmacy practice development, implementation and evaluation.
 His general interests lie in health services research methodologies and non-medical prescribing.

 Karen is the Associate Head of School for Nursing and Midwifery.

 Antonella is a lecturer at the School of Pharmacy and Life Sciences.
 Her key research interests include Antimicrobial stewardship, Nonmedical prescribing and qualitative research methods.

 Fiona has been at RGU since 2000, although she has since May 2014, been a Senior Lecturer in eLearning and Innovation,, Course Leader for Postgraduate Certificate Learning, Teaching and Assessment (Nursing and Midwifery), Teaching Fellow and Senior Fellow of the HEA.